directus/directus/docs/extensions/services/introduction.md

 - **FieldsService:** Provides access to perform CRUD operations to fields used in collections and item records.

 Majority of the services extend the `ItemsService`, providing a unified approach to manipulating data.
 However, there are also standalone services.
+However, it's important to use the matching service for core collections data type.
+For example, passwords are only hashed when used with `UsersService` and not `ItemsService`.

 ::: tip List of Available Services

 Directus provides a number of built-in services.
-Check out the full list [here](https://github.com/directus/directus/tree/bbefc62ef4727edb0b25eaafb6bb44273f79f834/api/src/services).
+Refer to the full list [here](https://github.com/directus/directus/tree/bbefc62ef4727edb0b25eaafb6bb44273f79f834/api/src/services).

 :::